KenKundert/engfmt/README.rst

    >>> to_eng_quantity('1.4204GHz', prec=4)
    '1.4204 GHz'

-Specifying *prec*=4 should give 5 digits of precision (you get one more digit of precision that the number you specify for precision).
-Thus, the valid range for *prec* is from 0 to around 12 to 14.
+Specifying *prec* to be 4 gives 5 digits of precision (you get one more digit than the number you specify for precision).
+Thus, the valid range for *prec* is from 0 to around 12 to 14 for double precision numbers.

-Passing *None* as values in *set_preferences* returns the preferences to their default values:
+Passing *None* as a value in *set_preferences* returns that preference to its default value:

 .. code-block:: python

    >>> set_preferences(prec=None, spacer=None)
    >>> to_eng_quantity('1.4204GHz')
    '1.4204GHz'

 Quantity Class
 --------------